ovh/docs/pages/web_cloud/web_hosting/cms_manual_installation/guide.en-au.md

 >
 > Retrieve the PHP version and, if your CMS uses a database, identify the MySQL or MariaDB version required to run your CMS.
 >
-> To do this, go to the link to the official CMS page that you want to install:
+> To do this, open the link to the official CMS page that you want to install:
 >
 > - [WordPress](https://wordpress.org/about/requirements/){.external}
 > - [Joomla!](https://downloads.joomla.org/technical-requirements){.external}